hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Attach a volume to a server on the specified device name.
-You may specify a device name in the format /dev/vdX where X is c, d, e, ... or a attacment point 3, 4, 5,...
+You may specify a device name in the format /dev/vdX where X is c, d, e, ... or an attachment point 3, 4, 5,...
 The attacment point 1 would map to /dev/vda on a Linux platform, but /dev/vda and /dev/vdb are already in use by the server, so you need to start with 3 or /dev/vdc.
 If you attempt to attach a volume to an attachment point that is in use, it will fail silently.
 The call is asynchronous and the failure cannot be detected by the CLI.
 If you attempt to mount to attachment point 4 and attachment point 3 is not in use, your volume will be attached to attachment point 3 or /dev/vdc on Linux.
 This cannot be detected by the CLI.

 ###Examples
 Attach volume `myVolume` to server `myServer` on device `/dev/vdc`: